Terracoding/terracoding.github.com/source/blog/automated-testing-what-is-it.md

 tags:
 - teams
 - testing
-summary_text: 'When working with a software development team, what are automated tests, and are your team using them?'
+summary: 'When working with a software development team, what are automated tests, and are your team using them?'
 ---

 You’ve just started working with a software development company on a large project and you want to make sure everything goes smoothly and reliably.
 Unpredictable changes can cause no end of problems, from increased costs through to missed deadlines.